Can I drive a trailer or RV through the park?

 Can I drive through with pets in the vehicle?

 All pets must be in the cab of the vehicle.
 If your pet cannot ride in the cab of the vehicle we do offer complimentary kennels during your visit.
+For the safety of the wildlife on exhibit, No Pets or Service Animals will be allowed in common areas behind the gift shop.
+Including but not limited to: Bear Cub Exhibit, Amusement Rides, Petting Zoo, or the Jurassic Creek Exhibit.

 Can I drive through more than once?